 If it's an ebook it doesn't really matter - the content of the book should be exactly the same across all platforms.

 On the search results page use the check boxes to perform your WorldCat search across Libraries Worldwide instead of just BGU.
-This may reveal free, open access resources as well as books or articles that our library doesn’t stock but which you could choose to request on inter-library loan (charges apply).
+This may reveal free, open access resources as well as books or articles that our library doesn’t stock but which you could choose to request on inter-library loan.
 Remember also that there are many useful online resources that sit outside of WorldCat; for more on this see our Online Resources LibGuide.

 Most importantly, if your first attempt at searching isn’t successful don’t assume the Library doesn’t have the resources you need.
 Keep trying, and if you continue to have trouble finding relevant resources ask a member of the library team for help or book a 1-to-1 training session.